Home Cocktails Ordinary Drink Balmoral

 Frequently Asked Questions

-What type of Scotch works best in a Balmoral cocktail?
+What type of Scotch is best for a Balmoral cocktail?

-Can I use different types of vermouth in a Balmoral?
+Can I substitute the vermouths in a Balmoral?

-Is the Balmoral cocktail suitable for special occasions?
+Is the Balmoral cocktail suitable for those who don't typically enjoy Scotch?

 You Might Also Like